aantipov/moiva-blog/content/post/2021-04-19-report-q1-2021-js-build-tools-bundlers.md

 ![a bar chart showing numbers of JavaScript libraries contributors in Q1 2021](/blog/images/2021-q1-report/bundlers/contributors.png)

 ## Further Reading
-If you want to see how the tools compare to each other in terms of functionality, I recommend reading [this](https://css-tricks.com/comparing-the-new-generation-of-build-tools/) nice recently published article.
+If you want to see a comparison of the tools in terms of functionality, I recommend reading this nice recently published article [https://css-tricks.com/comparing-the-new-generation-of-build-tools/](https://css-tricks.com/comparing-the-new-generation-of-build-tools/).

 ---